roboscienceorg/book/source/Terms/ReferenceFrames.rst

 drive straight then your final orientation is in line with the line between the start and end points.
-However, you could have made a large detour and ended up at another orientation as shown in Figure :numref:`fig:dependsonpath`.
+However, you could have made a large detour and ended up at another orientation as shown in  :numref:`fig:dependsonpath`.

 .. _`fig:dependsonpath`:
 .. figure:: TermsFigures/dependsonpath.*